Two-dimensional correlation propagation dynamics with a cluster discrete phase-space method: Conclusions

-{\it Note added---} During completing this paper, we were aware of a recent related study on a cluster generalization of the generalized discrete truncated Wigner approximation (GDTWA)~\cite{alaoui2024measuring}.
-Although the concept is similar in the spirit of formulation, we notice differences in the following points.
-First, our formulation is based on a cluster phase-point operator, which is valuable for practical calculations, while their approach is a simple generalization of the GDTWA for SU($N$) systems.
-Second, their main application focuses on an experiment of spin-$3$ chromium atoms in a three-dimensional optical lattice, where a neighboring pair of $s=3$ spins is regarded as a SU($49$) spin system.
-In our study, we discuss an application to a two-dimensional Bose-Hubbard system, where we treat a subsystem with $2\times 2$ sites as a SU($81$) spin system.
+{\it Note added---} While completing this paper, we became aware of a recent related study on a cluster generalization of the generalized discrete truncated Wigner approximation (GDTWA)~\cite{alaoui2024measuring}.
+Although our approach shares a similar conceptual basis, there are notable differences.
+First, our formulation is based on a cluster phase-point operator, which enhances practicality in computations, whereas their approach is a straightforward generalization of the GDTWA for SU($N$) systems.
+Second, their main application focuses on an experiment with spin-$3$ chromium atoms in a three-dimensional optical lattice, treating a neighboring pair of $s=3$ spins as an SU($49$) spin system.
+In contrast, our study applies the method to a two-dimensional Bose-Hubbard system, where we treat a subsystem with $2\times 2$ sites as an SU($81$) spin system.